There are now 3 possible online modes for units:

 - Details for undergraduate courses

-- Level 2 core unit in the Botany; Agricultural Science; Agricultural Science and Technology; Molecular Life Sciences major sequences
+- Level 2 core unit in the Botany; Agricultural Science; Agricultural Science and Technology; Molecular Life Sciences; Environmental Science and Ecology; Plant Biology major sequences

 - Level 2 elective

 - Plants have literally shaped the Earth and its environment, priming the great oxygenation event several billion years ago which enabled the evolution of all aerobic life.
 We are sustained by the bountiful plant life around us, but it is their capacity to adapt and acclimate to wide conditions that make studying plants so interesting.
-This plasticity driven by the plant genome underpins native ecosystems, enables restoration of toxic or nutrient-poor land, as well as use of plants in managed systems including agriculture.
+This plasticity driven by the plant genome underpins native ecosystems, enables restoration of toxic or nutrient-poor land, as well as the use of plants in managed systems including agriculture.
 Plants also have a wide range of relationships with other organisms, from food or host to symbiont or parasite.
 Grain/seed production sustains the energy requirements of the growing human population, as well as being one of the major international commodities traded around the world.
 Plant metabolic pathways facilitate acclimation to a changing environment and produce compounds (e.g. vitamins) essential for human and animal health.
 This unit takes students through the parts (organs, tissues and cells) that make up plants, and considers the relationships and influences of plants on the environment and other organisms.
 Students will gain practical skills in evaluating plant function in the context of many disciplines.
 Topics include the structure–physiology relationships at the cell, tissue, organ, plant and community levels; plant growth and development; transfer processes in the soil–plant–atmosphere continuum; energy capture and metabolism; water relations; nutrient acquisition; and acclimations to the environment.